-The Office of Public Health Preparedness and Response (OPHPR) within HCPH develops and implements a comprehensive, department-wide approach to prepare the community of Harris County to safely respond to and recover from public health emergencies.
+The Public Health Preparedness and Response Division (PHPRD) within HCPH develops and implements a comprehensive, department-wide approach to prepare the community of Harris County to safely respond to and recover from public health emergencies.
 The division ensures an effective, coordinated response to terrorist attacks, disease outbreaks and weather-related disasters.

 One of the largest natural disasters in our history devastated the majority of Harris county in August, 2017: Hurricane Harvey.
 For resources on future preparation and coping after the disaster, go here.